 Money Money Money Money!!
 We all need it to do just about anything, and especially to travel.
 Yes, people say you can travel without a lot of money, but you do need some to get around.
-So, here’s how to not go crazy while saving money to travel!
+So, here’s how to save money to travel without going crazy!

 There are a few really great blogs out there that list how to save some good money to travel.
 One of my favorites is World of Wanderlust.